-The day after we picked up my mom and sister it was time to switch our minibus for a 4×4.
-This was because our next destination was Kafue National Park, where a 4×4 is highly recommended.
+For our next destination a 4×4 is highly recommended, as we were doing a self-drive in Kafue National Park.
+So the day after we picked up my mom and sister it was time to switch our minibus for a 4×4.
 Because we had to arrange a car on short notice, and we didn’t want to spend thousands of euros on a car for just a few days, we got an older Toyota Prado.

-With this car we should be able to arrive at the campsite near Ithezi-thezi, a town near one of the park entrances of Kafue NP.
-It turned out that the campsite was in a completely different place from what I expected, because Google showed the pin inside the national park.
-When we arrived on site (with directions of the manager) we saw that there was absolutely nothing there except a run-down green tent, however I did really like the view!
+With this car we were able to arrive at Nahubwe Safari camp near Ithezi-thezi.
+Ithezi-thezi is a town near one of the park entrances of Kafue NP.
+The campsite turned out to be in a completely different place from what I expected.
+Google had shown the pin inside the national park.
+(Nahubwe Safari camp is NOT located here.)
+When we arrived on site (with directions of the manager) we saw that there was absolutely nothing there, except a run-down green tent.
+However, I did really like the view!

-In this place – which had no facilities whatsoever – we unpacked our gas stove for the first time, which was not working (later we realized that the gas canister we had with us was empty).
-The idea was to make a nice and simple macaroni bolognaise, however after struggling with the stove for so long none of us felt like actually cooking on the fire, so we grilled ham and cheese sandwiches over the fire.
+In this place – which had no facilities whatsoever – we unpacked our gas stove for the first time.
+It didn’t work.
+Later we realized that the gas canister we had with us was empty.
+The idea was to make a nice and simple macaroni bolognaise.
+However after struggling with the stove for so long none of us felt like actually cooking anymore.
+So we ended up grilling ham and cheese sandwiches over the fire.

 Once we crossed the tar road, we entered the ‘touristy’ part of the park, even though the whole park isn’t really to be called touristy at all.
-Nonetheless the animals here slowly seemed to get less skittish, even though we still didn’t see so much.
+Nonetheless the animals here slowly seemed to get less skittish, even though we still didn’t see so many.
 Right before the camp there was one turnoff at which we decided to try one more detour, and that detour eventually became the highlight of our long day driving.
 From this road, we spotted the first elephant of our trip to Kafue; it was a solitary male which calmly roamed the bushes.
-Although, that was until he decided that he didn’t really appreciate our presence, after which he suddenly charged at us, ears wide and a loud trumpet sound.
-Slightly panicked we drove a bit away from him, but it actually was very nice to photograph!
+Although, he was calm until he decided that he didn’t really appreciate our presence, after which he suddenly charged at us, ears wide and a loud trumpet sound.
+Slightly panicked we drove a bit away from him.
+Nevertheless, it actually was very nice to photograph!

-Oh well, we would get more chances to see lions and other preditors, because our next destination was South Luangwa National Park!
+Oh well, we would get more chances to see lions and other preditors.
+Because after our self-drive in Kafue National Park, our next destination was South Luangwa National Park!